Doesn’t matter if they end up on our lap, at our feet, or on our head or chest – dogs like to be close to us for many reasons.

 Even if there’s a perfectly comfortable empty spot on the couch or a cozy dog bed just for them, these furry creatures will often opt to sit right on top of their owners instead.

-While most of us love this behavior in our dogs, as snuggling together is one of the huge benefits of being a pet owner, if your dog is too big or rowdy, or seems to be acting too clingy, you might want to train him not to sit on you.
+While most of us love this behavior, as snuggling together is one of the huge benefits of being a pet owner, if your pup is too big or rowdy, or seems to be acting too clingy, you might want to train him not to sit on you.

-Why Does Your Dog like to Sit on You?
+6 Reasons Why Your Dog Likes to Sit on You

 2. Breed Behavior

 It makes perfect sense for smaller dog breeds to want to sit on you.
 Breeds like the Shih Tzu, Chihuahua, or Maltese are called “lap dogs” for a reason, they fit right in your lap!